 - Topological data analysis (studying large data sets using algebraic topology).

 - Kenzo, a powerful tool for doing computations in algebraic topology.

 The presentations are not long, so you will need to carefully

 select the appropriate amount of material to present.

 You should focus on the key ideas, with illustrative examples,

 motivation, necessary background, and history (e.g. attributions and years).

-The presentations can involve the blackboard, slides, live computer demo,
+The presentations can involve writing on a tablet, prepared slides, computer software,

 or some combination.